 Even though current temps in Florida reveal no hint of “Fall” approaching, I’m starting to get the bug to cook Fall-type dishes, which always includes hard squash.
 I absolutely adore Butternut, Acorn, Hubbard, Kabocha and Pumpkin, and am open to any other, if presented.
-In my house, cooking squash is a sure sign that temperatures are changing, so my hope is that after making some today, the weatherman will bring some good news soon 🙂
+In my house, cooking squash is a sure sign that temperatures are changing, so my hope is that after making some today, the weather man will bring good news soon 🙂

 I recently picked up a football-sized Calabaza at the farmer’s market.
-To be honest, I’ve never cooked one, but heard they’re sort of a cross between a Butternut and an Acorn so I figured I couldn’t go wrong.
+To be honest, I’ve never cooked one, but heard they’re sort of a cross between Butternut and Acorn so I figured I couldn’t go wrong.

 - ½ Calabaza, seeds removed, sliced into 1" strips (reserve the other half for another recipe, or simply double recipe for a larger crowd)